TI-Toolkit/tokens-wiki/tokens/SetUpEditor.md

 <hr>

 ## Description
-Removes all list names from the stat list editor, then sets it up to display one or more listnames in the specified order, starting with column 1.
+Removes all list names from the stat list editor, then sets it up to display one or more `listnames` in the specified order, starting with column `1`.

 <b>Availability</b>: Token available everywhere.